Jacques Derrida: Politics

 Derrida engaged with a variety of political issues, movements, and debates throughout his career.
-In 1968, he participated in the May 68 protests in France [and met frequently with Maurice Blanchot]?.
+In 1968, he participated in the May 68 protests in France and met frequently with Maurice Blanchot.
 However, he expressed concerns about the "cult of spontaneity" and anti-unionist euphoria that he observed.
 He also registered his objections to the Vietnam War in a lecture he gave in the United States.
 Derrida signed a petition against age of consent laws in 1977, and in 1981 he founded the French Jan Hus association to support dissident Czech intellectuals.

-In 1981, Derrida was arrested by the Czechoslovakian government for leading a conference without authorization and charged with drug trafficking, although he claimed the drugs were planted on him.
+In 1981, Derrida was arrested by the Czechoslovak government for leading a conference without authorization and charged with drug trafficking, although he claimed the drugs were planted on him.
 He was released with the help of the Mitterrand government and Michel Foucault.
 Derrida was an advocate for nuclear disarmament, protested against apartheid in South Africa, and met with Palestinian intellectuals during a visit to Jerusalem in 1988.
 He also opposed capital punishment and was involved in the campaign to free Mumia Abu-Jamal.

 Although Derrida was not associated with any political party until 1995, he supported the Socialist candidacy of Lionel Jospin, despite misgivings about such organizations.
 In the 2002 French presidential election, he refused to vote in the run-off election between far-right candidate Jean-Marie Le Pen and center-right Jacques Chirac, citing a lack of acceptable choices.
 Derrida opposed the 2003 invasion of Iraq and was engaged in rethinking politics and the political itself within and beyond philosophy.
 He focused on understanding the political implications of notions such as responsibility, reason of state, decision, sovereignty, and democracy.
 By 2000, he was theorizing "democracy to come" and thinking about the limitations of existing democracies.